 NCORP includes seven research bases, which serve as hubs to design and conduct multi-center clinical trials and cancer care delivery research studies, and 46 community sites to accrue study participants and engage community partners.
 At NCORP’s most recent annual meeting, in September 2018, McCaskill-Stevens reported that the growing program now has 960 component and subcomponent sites.

-NCI Director Norman (Ned) Sharpless, M.D., appreciates the work NCORP has done to bring clinical trials and care to communities across the country, and has committed to an increase in NCORP funding.
+NCI Director Norman (Ned) Sharpless, M.D., (at the time of this story) appreciates the work NCORP has done to bring clinical trials and care to communities across the country, and has committed to an increase in NCORP funding.
 “NCORP is a way whereby we can provide great care and clinical research to patients we wouldn’t be able to reach otherwise,” Sharpless said at the meeting.

 Equality Instead of Cancer Disparities